 As workers’ job duties change or they perform different tasks in the course of their duties, they may move from one exposure risk level to another.
 Employers should always rely on current hazard assessments to identify workers’ initial exposure risk to the virus on the job and changes to exposure risk if and when job duties change.

-Note: The U.S. Department of Labor and the U.S. Department of Health and Human Services originally published this risk pyramid as part of the Guidance for Preparing Workplaces for COVID-19 (Spanish).
+Note: The U.S. Department of Labor and the U.S. Department of Health and Human Services originally published this risk pyramid as part of the Protecting Workers: Guidance on Mitigating and Preventing the Spread of COVID-19 in the Workplace (Spanish).
 Our current understanding of how the SARS-CoV-2 virus spreads, combined with the risk of transmission by people who have the virus without knowing it, suggests that workers in areas with community transmission who have close contact with any other people—not just known or suspected COVID-19 cases—are at increased risk of exposure.
 Accordingly, OSHA has adjusted the risk categories and examples below to reflect this updated information.

 Lower Exposure Risk (Caution)